Semantic Driven Multi-Camera Pedestrian Detection: Results

 \subsubsection{Discussion}

-Results in Table \ref{tab:State Of the Art Comparison} show that our method (Baseline + Filtering + Fusion + Back-Projection) outperforms the baseline algorithm, the MvBN + HAP and the POM-CNN methods.
-Analyzing these results, we observe that the proposed method yields a higher recall, i.e. increases the number of correct detections by coping with occlusions and pedestrian detector errors, while keeping similar precision, i.e. without increasing the number of false positives.
-The proposed method also obtains better results in terms of N-MODA, which measures detection accuracy.
-Relative improvements with respect to the best performing method (MvBN + HAP \cite{peng2015robust}) are of a \(1.22\%\), a \(2.3\%\) and a \(1.15\%\) for the EPFL Terrace, the PETS 2009 S2 L1 and the PETS 2009 CC datasets, respectively.
-Besides, N-MODP results are better than those obtained by the HAP method \cite{peng2015robust}, which proposed the back-projection alignment we inspired on.
-This indicates that our use of semantic segmentation mask instead of foreground masks benefits the optimization process.
+Results in Table \ref{tab:State Of the Art Comparison} show that the proposed approach (Baseline + Filtering + Fusion + Back-Projection), either with Faster-RCNN, YOLOv3 or EfficentDet baseline, outperforms the MvBN + HAP and the POM-CNN methods in terms of N-MODA metric.
+The proposed method obtains better results in terms of N-MODA which, precisely, measures detection accuracy along the whole video sequences.
+Best results are obtained when EfficientDet is used to extract mono-camera detections.
+Specifically, N-MODA is increased a \(1.21\%\) for EPFL Terrace and a \(1.14\%\) for both PETS 2009 S2 L1 and CC.
+Moreover, it obtains the higher performance on the heavily occluded RLC dataset.
+Besides, N-MODP results, i.e. the overlapping between detections and ground-truth, are better than those obtained by the HAP method \cite{peng2015robust}.
+This suggests that our use of semantic segmentation masks instead of foreground masks (HAP method) benefits the optimization process.
 Relative increments in N-MODP performance of a \(5.48\%\) for EPFL Terrace, a \(3.95\%\) for PETS 2009 S2 L1 and a \(1.28\%\) for PETS 2009 CC support this assumption.

-Finally, results on the Wildtrack dataset (Table \ref{tab:Wildtrack Comparison}), indicate that the proposed method is also able to outperform deep-learning approaches that have not been specifically-adapted to the Wildtrack dataset.
-Our method improves \(18.18\%\) respect to Pre-DeepMCD---the second ranked---, which is an end-to-end deep learning architecture trained on the PETS dataset.
-However, algorithms trained on the Wildtrack dataset, i.e., DenseNet-DeepMCD, ResNet-DeepMCD, Top-DeepMCD, and Deep-Occlusion, outperform the proposed method, in our opinion for two main reasons:
+Presented results in Table \ref{tab:State Of the Art Comparison} suggest that the proposed method is able to obtain reliable pedestrian detections in a variety of scenarios with a variety of pedestrian detection algorithms in terms of performance.

-First, they learn their occlusion modeling and their inference ground occupancy probabilistic models on the Wildtrack scenario.
-This training is highly effective, as indicated by the increase in performance resulting from the use of the same architecture but tunned for the Wildtrack scenario (compare results of Pre-DeepMCD and Top-DeepMCD).
-However, this training requires the use of human-annotated detections in each scenario, hindering the scalability of these solutions, whereas the proposed approach is equal (i.e., not adapted) for every experiment reported in this paper.
+Finally, results on the Wildtrack dataset (Table \ref{tab:Wildtrack Comparison}), indicate that the proposed method, operating on detections from a Faster-RCNN, a YOLOv3 or a EfficientDet model, is able to outperform deep-learning approaches that have not been specifically trained using Wildtrack data and use manually annotated detection constrains.
+Our method, using EfficientDet detections, improves a \(45.45\%\) respect to Pre-DeepMCD---the second ranked, which is an end-to-end deep learning architecture trained on the PETS dataset.
+However, algorithms explicitly trained on data from the Wildtrack dataset, i.e., DenseNet-DeepMCD, ResNet-DeepMCD, Top-DeepMCD, and Deep-Occlusion, outperform the proposed method, in our opinion for two main reasons: